Author

-“A Truer Calling,” my first manuscript, was a 2024 Golden Heart Award Finalist in the “Love Across Genres” category.
-I write primarily Women’s Fiction centered on characters facing mid-life who find themselves engaged in second-chance pursuits that don’t always turn out as planned.
+My first manuscript, Broken Vessel under the title A Truer Calling was a 2024 RWA Golden Heart Award Finalist in the “Love Across Genres” category.
+I write primarily Women’s Fiction centered on characters approaching mid-life that find themselves engaged in second-chance pursuits that don’t always turn out as planned.

 My (as yet) Unpublished Work

-Broken Vessel (formerly, A Truer Calling )
+Broken Vessel (formerly, A Truer Calling)

 [107,000 words]